cgpalmer/ms4/README.md

 Other dependencies include:
 + Pillow
 + White Noise
++ Heroku for deployment

+Of course, a full list can be found at [requirements.](requirements.txt)

 Other
 + [Image Shack](https://imageshack.com/)

-Of course, a full list can be found at [requirements.](requirements.txt)

 ___